PowerYingMu/Sensor_Fusion_and_Object_Tracking/writeup.md

 ## Step 1: Extended Kalman Filter

 EKF is implemented and applied to a simple single-target scenario with lidar only.
-The constant velocity model is used to develop the system matrix and process matrix F and process nosie Q. A linear measurement model is used for lidar.
-A nonlinear measurement model is used for camera.
+The constant velocity model is used to develop the system matrix and process matrix F and process nosie Q. EKF is applied to a simple single-target scenario with lidar only.
 The following figures are tracking and RMSE measurement RMSE results.

 ![image](student/Figures_Videos/EKF1.png)
 ![image](student/Figures_Videos/RMSE_Measurement.png)